citrus/green_eggs_and_spam/README.md

 ### That's it!

 But what if my form isn't validating a model?
-No big deal, just use the `anti_spam_valid?` helper method.
+No big deal, just use the `anti_spam_valid?` helper method in your controller.

     class CommentsController < ApplicationController